esauvisky/homeassistant-networkmap/README.md

 ## Disclaimer

-This is a custom component and is not officially supported by Home Assistant or ASUS.
+This is a custom component and is not officially supported by Home Assistant or Bettercap.
 Use it at your own risk.